andredesousa/javascript-unit-testing-best-practices/README.md

 - Make each test more readable, since the creation is a single function call that can be in the test itself instead of the setup;
 - Provide flexibility when creating new instances (setting an initial state, for example).

-## Use the prefixes actual and expected
+## Use the prefixes "actual" and "expected"

 If we are going to use variables in an equals assertion, prefix the variables with `actual` and `expected`.
 This increases the readability and clarifies the intention of the variable.